Backup & Restore #

 Instead of downloading the file with the setops CLI, you can use --print-url to get a command for downloading the file with an external tool.
 Add --output plain to only get the URL.

-See Backup Formats to learn how to use the downloaded backup.
+See Backup Formats to learn how to use the downloaded manual backup.

 Use backup:destroy ID to delete a backup for a given Service, e.g. database: